glFusion/birthdays/README.md

 and the birthday field in other users' profiles.
   * Default: All logged-in users

+## Management
+The only option in the Administration area is to sync all birthdays.
+This simply re-saves all records, thus forcing other plugins to be notified of the birthdays.
+You may wish to do this if you do not have Evlist installed when you start using Birthdays but then wish to have existing birthdays appear in the calendar.

 ## Credits
 * Original version for Geeklog (copyright 2003) by Mike Lynn (mike@mlynn.com).
 * This plugin was written using the Universal Plugin and the Plugin Developers API.